FarFetchd/ccsimplebuild/README.md

 * Simply run `ccsimplebuild` in that directory. ccsimplebuild has default behavior that should work for simple projects.
 (See sample0).
-* Run `ccsimplebuild` with a file named ccsimple.buildfile existing in that same directory.
+* Run `ccsimplebuild` with a file named default.ccbuildfile existing in that same directory.
 See the sample directories for buildfile examples.
-* Run `ccsimplebuild mycustombuildfilename` to load a buildfile named mycustombuildfilename, rather than ccsimple.buildfile.
+* Run `ccsimplebuild mycustombuildfilename` to load a buildfile named mycustombuildfilename, rather than default.ccbuildfile.

 Suggested compilation command:
 `g++ -g -std=c++17 ccsimplebuild.cc -o ccsimplebuild && sudo cp ccsimplebuild /usr/local/bin/`